Article Badge Image

 Contents

-Are you thinking of investing in a mutual fund but are concerned about fees?
+Are you considering investing in a mutual fund but are concerned about fees?

-Obviously, don’t pay for help in choosing a mutual fund if you don’t need it.
+Don't pay for help choosing a mutual fund if you don't need it.

-If you do think you'll need help or advice, you can choose from several choices of fee structures.
+If you think you'll need help or advice, you can choose from several fee structures.

-This study will show you what to fees to look for when picking a mutual fund.
+This study will show you what fees to consider when picking a mutual fund.

 Investing in Your First Mutual Fund